Department of Chemistry

 The chemistry of compounds containing metal ions is discussed.
 Emphasis in placed on the complexes of transition metals.
 The electronic configurations of these ions in various bonding environments are considered in interpreting their chemical and physical properties.

 CHEM 5375.
 Organometallic Chemistry.
 3 Hours.

-The course examines organometallic chemistry through a detailed presentation of structure and bonding.
-In addition, this course focuses on these principles with in-depth discussions of organometallic reaction mechanisms, advances in catalysis, carbene complexes. metathesis reactions, application to organic synthesis, and cluster compounds.
+Students examine organometallic chemistry through a detailed presentation of structure and bonding.
+In addition, students focus on these principles with in-depth discussions of organometallic reaction mechanisms, advances in catalysis, carbene complexes. metathesis reactions, application to organic synthesis, and cluster compounds.

 Prerequisite: CHEM 4367.